 Skip to main content

-The Chronosphere Collector exposes HTTP endpoints at the listenAddress to return information about the Collector that can help with debugging issues.
+The Chronosphere Collector exposes HTTP endpoints to return information about the Collector that can help with debugging issues.
 The Collector enables these endpoints by default.
-To disable these endpoints, set debug.disabled to false in the Collector manifest.
+To disable them, set debug.disabled to true in the Collector manifest.

 Access the debug endpoints